Sol Líneas Aéreas Flight 5428: History of the flight

 Flight 5428 had taken off from Rosario International Airport at 17:35 local time (20:35 UTC) on 18 May bound for Comodoro Rivadavia Airport.
 The service was scheduled to stop over at Córdoba, Mendoza and Neuquén.
-After completing uneventfully the first three segments, the Saab 340 took off from Presidente Perón International Airport in Neuquén at 20:05 for its final leg.
+After completing the first three segments uneventfully, the Saab 340 took off from Presidente Perón International Airport in Neuquén at 20:05 for its final leg.

 At around 20:29, while climbing toward its assigned flight level FL190 (19,000 ft), the aircraft encountered icing conditions and levelled off at 17,800 ft, continuing at this altitude for approximately 9 minutes.
 With icing conditions persisting, the crew initiated a descent to FL140 (14,000 ft), but during the following 7 minutes, icing conditions significantly worsened.
 Control of the aircraft was lost shortly after, and the Saab 340 impacted the ground in a remote region of the Río Negro Province, between the villages of Los Menucos and Prahuaniyeu.

 The aircraft was flying at night, in instrument meteorological conditions and in an area without VHF radio coverage.
 A mayday call was received by the crew of a business jet flying in the area shortly before Flight 5428 was lost.
 Local people around 2 km away from the crash site saw an airplane flying extremely low.
 A few moments later they heard explosions and noticed black smoke coming from the ground.
 Firefighters arrived at the scene three hours later, finding no survivors.

 Aircraft and crew

 The plane involved in the accident was a 26-year-old Saab 340A twin-turboprop.
 It was delivered to Comair in 1985 and registered N344CA.
-In 1997, it became N112PX with Northwest Express.
+In 1997, it became N112PX with Northwest Airlink.
 It retained the same registration when it went to the Puerto Rican carrier Fina Air in 2003, and later on, when it went to fly for RegionsAir in 2006.
 The airplane was stored by this latter airline in 2007 before being bought by Sol Líneas Aéreas in July 2010.

 The flight crew consisted of Captain Juan Raffo (45), who had 6,902 flight hours (2,181 in the Saab 340), First Officer Adriano Bolatti (37), who had 1,340 flight hours (285 in the Saab 340), and one flight attendant.